NguyenQuang1610/Amazon-Sales-Data-Analysis-Personal-Project/README.md

 # Amazon-Sale-Report-Project (E-commerce)
-This personal project covers my proficiency in Data Analysis using Excel, Power BI, MySQL, and Python.

 Overview
 This project analyzes e-commerce order data to uncover key business insights.
 We explore sales performance, shipping trends, and customer behavior, using Excel, SQL, Power BI, and Python.